yt-project/unyt/docs/usage.rst

   >>> data.in_base()
   unyt_array([320., 640., 960.], 'cm')

-Note that the ``base_value`` parameter of ~unyt.unit_registry.UnitRegistry.add must be specified in MKS units.
-All unit data are stored internally in :mod:`unyt` in MKS units.
+Note that the ``base_value`` parameter of :meth:`UnitRegistry.add
+<unyt.unit_registry.UnitRegistry.add>` must be specified in MKS units.
+All unit
+data are stored internally in :mod:`unyt` in MKS units.

-You can also use two helper functions provided by :mod:`unyt`, ~unyt.unit_systems.add_constants and ~unyt.unit_systems.add_symbols, to populate a namespace with a set of predefined unit symbols or physical consants.
+You can also use two helper functions provided by :mod:`unyt`, :func:`unyt.unit_systems.add_constants` and :func:`unyt.unit_systems.add_symbols`, to populate a namespace with a set of predefined unit symbols or physical consants.
 This namespace could correspond to the names importable from a module or the names of attributes of an object, or any other generic dictionary.

 One example of doing this would be to make a ``UnitContainer`` class that contains units that are compatible with the ``Simulation`` instance we named